by David A. Widmar

 A second component of the government intervention included the Conservation Reserve Program (CRP), shown in red.
-This program rapidly swelled to more than 30 million acres from 1986 to 1990 and the program has been in existence now for more than 30 years.
+This program rapidly swelled to more than 30 million acres from 1986 to 1990, and the program has been in existence now for more than 30 years.
 As we noted in an earlier post, acres enrolled in this program have recently contracted.
-In 2007 the program peaked with 36.8 million acres; today the program stands at 24.2 million acres – a 12.6 million acre reduction in just 8 years.
+In 2007 the program peaked with 36.8 million acres; today the program stands at 24.2 million acres – a 12.6 million acre reduction in just eight years.

 Wrapping it up

 As economists, we often say the best cure for high prices is high prices.
-During a high price period, acres are brought into production.
+During a high price period, acres are pulled into production.
 This was observed in recent years (figure 1) and during the strong agricultural era in the 1970s (figure 2).

-One the other hand, the best cure for low prices is lower prices.
+On the other hand, the best cure for low prices is lower prices.
 Low prices get acres sidelined and moved out of production.
 This an important part of the recovery during the farm financial crisis of the 1980s (figure 2) in which the government played an integral role (figure 3).
 Furthermore, we observed acres being moved out of principal crop production from 1996 to 2006 (figure 1).

-Today, the CRP program remains in place, but has recently been reducing program acres (figure 3).
-Currently acres in the program are at their lowest points since 1989 when the program was starting up.
+Today, the CRP program remains in place but has recently been reducing program acres (figure 3).
+Currently, acres in the program are at their lowest points since 1989 when the program was starting up.